SchokiCoder/book_modern_c/src/2_typesnvars.md

 `unsigned int` and an `int` or `signed int`.
 The sign bit is used as an off/on flag for the question "Is the current value negative?" and it is the leftmost bit in the sequence.
-Unfortunately it's not just that easy and the best way explain signed binary values is to use that counting visualization from before plus a representation of the decimal value in parentheses next to it.
+Unfortunately it's not that easy and the best way to explain signed binary values is to use that counting visualization from before plus a representation of the decimal value in parentheses next to it.
 To make signed integers efficient, their binary representation from positive to negative is seamless.
 So imagine a signed binary number with three digits that we count down: